raspberrypilearning/next-customer-please/en/step_5.md

 --- /collapse ---

-The ice cream van shows the ice cream as the customer chooses their options.
+The Ice cream project shows the ice cream as the customer chooses their options.

 --- collapse ---